 You can check your account and pay your bill at mitelcel.
 You can pay your bill online with an international credit card.
 You can also pay in cash at local banks, like CiBanco in San Carlos.

 Megacable is the largest cable company in the area.
 They have different packages for television, internet, and telephone.
-There is a $100 pesos installation fee.
+There is an installation fee.
 To apply for the service, you will need photo ID and a utility bill with your Mexico address.
-They are open Monday – Friday, 8:00 am – 7:00 pm, and on Saturdays from 9:00 am – 2:00 pm.

 SKY satellite TV: